 }

-Network Validation with NAPALM
+Validating and Auditing Networks with NAPALM

 In this recipe we will outline how we can validate the operational state of the network by defining the intended state of the network and letting NAPALM validate that the actual/operational state of the network matches our intended state.
 This is useful in network auditing and compliance reports for our network infrastructure.